vexor/vx-promo/install.md

 title: How to install
 ---

-### Требования
+### Prerequisites

-Для работы нужно будет минимум 2 (лучше 3) сервера c Ubutnu 12.04 или 13.10, __x64 обязательно__, на серверах будут размещены:
+You will need 2 (better 3) Ubuntu 12.04 or 13.10 servers to host, respectively:

 * Web application
 * Worker
 * Rabbitmq

-Если очень нужно web appalication и rabbitmq можно совместить на одной машине.

-На машине с воркером ядро должно быть минимум 3.8 версии, а лучше выше. Проверить можно командой _uname -r_, и в случае необходимости обновить командой _sudo apt-get install linux-generic-lts-saucy_.

-Уставновка будет происходить в автоматическом режиме, поэтому для ее работы на всех серверах необходим настроенные _sudo_ без пароля, проверить можно командой _sudo -u root id_, если будет просить пароль, добавить в /etc/sudoers _ALL=(ALL:ALL) NOPASSWD:ALL_ для пользователя или группы.

-### Перед началом установки

-Если вы намериваетесь использовать Github, то нужно [создать][app] приложение
+Web and Rabbitmq may be hosted on the same machine.

+Worker machine must have Linux kernel of at least v3.8, the higher the better.
+To check it run _uname -r_ and upgrade with _sudo apt-get install linux-generic-lts-saucy_ if needed.

+All installation goes automatically, so you'll need _sudo_ without a password (check with _sudo -u root id_).
+If it asks for a password add _ALL=(ALL:ALL) NOPASSWD:ALL_ to /etc/sudoers for a an appointed user or a group.

+### Before installation

+Create [app][app] if you use Github:

-* __Application name__ любое
+* __Application name__ --- any
-* __Homepage URL__ адрес вашего сервера
+* __Homepage URL__ --- your server address
-* __Authorization callback URL__ http[s]://адрес.вашего.сервера/auth/github/callback
+* __Authorization callback URL__ http[s]://your.server.address/auth/github/callback

-Если нужен будет Gitlab, то ничего делать не надо, понадобится только его адрес.
+If your app sits in the Gitlab just specify its address.

-### Установка
+### Installation

-Для установки используется [ansible][ansible], поэтому он должен быть на машине с которой будете ее запускать.
+Installation runs [ansible][ansible], so you have to have it on the machine from which you run the installation.

 OSX